Ravenfall

 Palisade

-For the past ten years, the battle has reached a bloody stalemate.
-Neither side has gained a decisive advantage, and the land surrounding the Palisade bears the scars of endless war—a barren no-man's-land littered with debris, trenches, and shattered weapons.
+For the past ten years, the Skarbak dwarves have besieged the wall.
+Neither side has gained a decisive advantage, while the land surrounding the Palisade bears the scars of the endless siege: a barren no-man's-land littered with debris and bombed pits of scorched soil.
 Despite the stalemate, both the orcs and dwarves show no signs of yielding, locked in a struggle for control of the region.

 Gunbridge